SEIR-7-06/recipe-app-state/README.md

 ## Triggered the Prop Function on Click

-Inside `Sidebar.js` we now have access to the `updateCategoryindex` function as a prop.
+Inside `Sidebar.js` we now have access to the `updateCategoryindex` function as a **prop**.

+Take a moment to soak that in...

-We'll call the `updateCategoryIndex` function in our click handler function passing it the category index.
+We'll call the `updateCategoryIndex` function in our click handler function. `updateCategoryIndex` is expecting an index so we'll pass it the index as well.

 ```js
 ...